antmicro/topwrap/docs/source/description_files.md

 The design description YAML format allows for creating hierarchical designs.
 In order to create a hierarchy, add its name as a key in the `design` section and describe the hierarchy design "recursively" by using the same keys and values (`ports`, `parameters` etc.) as in the top-level design (see above).
 Hierarchies can be nested recursively, which means that you can create a hierarchy inside another one.

 Note that IPs and hierarchies names cannot be duplicated on the same hierarchy level.
 For example, the `design` section cannot contain two identical keys, but it is possible to have `ip_name` key in this section and `ip_name` in the `design` section of a separate hierarchy.

+Additionally, designs can contain clock and reset domains.
+These domains allow for automatic wiring of clock and reset inputs of IP cores, and performing sanity checks for interface connections.
+Domains reference a port that acts as the source.
+This may be either a module port (for example from a PLL instance), or an external port.

+Additionally, reset domains contain information about the reset signal's polarity and whether it's synchronous to some domain or asynchronous.
+The polarity may be either `active low` or `active high`.
+The synchronicity is specified via the `synchronous_to` key, which can be `null`/omitted if asynchronous, or otherwise specifies the name of a clock domain.

+When instantiating IP cores, their clocks and resets can be assigned to domains via the `clocks` and `resets` keys.
+If a domain is not assigned explicitly, the clock/reset signal is implicitly assigned to the corresponding `default` domain.

+For reset connections, Topwrap will automatically invert connections between resets of different polarities.
+For resets that don't have the same synchronicity, an error is raised describing the problem.

 ### Hierarchies